flux-gui/flux-gui/website/versioned_docs/version-0.16.0/intro.md

   - Multitenancy, multiple git repositories, multiple clusters
   - Alerts and notifications

-## Weave GitOps Enterprise
+## Flux-GUI Enterprise

-Weave GitOps Enterprise (WGE) provides ops teams with an easy way to assess the health of multiple clusters in a single place.
+Flux-GUI Enterprise (WGE) provides ops teams with an easy way to assess the health of multiple clusters in a single place.
 It shows cluster information such as Kubernetes version and number of nodes and provides details about the GitOps operations on those clusters, such as Git repositories and recent commits.
 Additionally, it